thisolivier/webGL-Noisy-Gradients/readme.md

 3. Run `npm install`
 4. Run `npm run dev` to start the dev server 🏃
 5. Visit `localhost:8080` in your web browser 🎉
+6. Run `npm test` to verify the dev bundle loads correctly

 ### Building a Minified Bundle